getnelson/nelson/docs/src/hugo/content/introduction/index.md

 Nelson is not a monolithic solution that solves all problems.
 Nelson follows the classic unix philosphy: it is highly composable with other tools, which allows the system to be non-perscriptive, whilst still itself delivering value.
 There are a few scenarios which were very deliberitly ignored:

-+ Nelson does not support ad-hoc deployments: users cannot deploy random unversioned containers from their desktop; this is a feature not a bug.
++ Nelson does not support ad-hoc deployments: users cannot deploy random, unversioned containers from their desktop; this is a very deliberate design feature.

 + Nelson works best in a poly-repo environment, where builds focus on small, atomic units.
 Nelson can work with explicit tagging and releasing for those with a mono-repo style of source control, but it will almost certianly require some propietary tooling - this will always be out of scope for Nelson and its ecosystem.